 What?
 I don’t believe that!
-It’s not what I believe – it’s what is true!!!
+It’s not about what I believe – it’s about what is true!!!

 According to John Assaraf (teacher in The Secret, author of The Answer), a belief is just a thought you think over and over again.

-Let’s check it out.
-You are feeling stressed in your business.
-The newspapers and TV news are constantly stating that businesses are struggling, consumers are not spending.
+Let’s check it out: You are feeling stressed in your business.
+The newspapers and TV news are repeating that businesses are struggling, consumers are not spending.

-If you belief that they are right, we are in a recession and people are not spending money, what would your view of your business be?
+If you believe that they are right, we are in a recession and people are not spending money, what would your view of your business be?

-Maybe that it didn’t matter what you did, what action you took you were not going to be able to change people’s spending decisions?
+Your view might be that it didn’t matter what you were doing, what action you were taking.
+You were not going to be able to change people’s spending decisions.

 If that was your view, what actions would you take?
-Would you cut back on your advertising and marketing?
-Would you decrease your sales calls – I mean why bother!
+Cutting back on your advertising and marketing?
+Decreasing your sales calls?
+Why bother, right?

 If those were the actions you took what results would you produce?
-Predictably your sales would be lower – which in turn reinforces that we are in a recession and people are not spending money.
+Predictably – your sales would get lower – which in turn would reinforce a recession and people not spending money.

-Be very careful of “truth”.
-Usually it is just a belief masquerading as reality.
+Be very careful of what “truth” is.
+Usually, it is just a belief masquerading as reality.

-Because the reality is that while there are some businesses that are not doing well right now, there are many others that are posting record growth and profits.
+The reality is that while some businesses are not doing well right now, there are many others that are posting record growth and profits.

-You may have to change how you communicate what you have to offer and why they should choose you.
+You may have to change the way you communicate what you have to offer and why should customers choose you.

 You may need to change how you package your products or services.

-But if you create value with what you sell there are people in your market who want to buy what you have to offer.
+But if you create value with what you sell, there will always be people in your market who buy what you offer.